jaak-peterson/autoware_mini_practice/practice_5/README.md

 At the end of the previous step, we have prepared `points` for clustering.
 Every point has `x`, `y` and `z` coordinates, and there are more than 7000 points to be clustered.
 As a reminder, these points are not ground points and are filtered by VoxelFilter.
 Now, we need to cluster them.

-We suggest using the DBSCAN algorithm, that is available from scikit-learn library: https://scikit-learn.org/stable/modules/clustering.html#dbscan
+We suggest using the DBSCAN algorithm, which is available from scikit-learn library: https://scikit-learn.org/stable/modules/clustering.html#dbscan

 ##### Instructions: